Xilinx/open-nic-shell/README.md

 - 0x10000 - 0x3FFFF for the 322MHz box, and
 - 0x40000 - 0xFFFFF for the 250MHz box.

-The 250MHz and 322MHz AXI-stream interfaces have slightly different sematics.
+The 250MHz and 322MHz AXI-stream interfaces have slightly different semantics.
 The 250MHz interface has the following signals.

 - `tvalid`, 1 bit: same as standard AXI4-stream protocol.
 - `tdata`, 512 bits: data maps from lower to upper bytes.
-- `tkeep`, 64 bits: null bytes are only allowed when both TVALID and TLAST are asserted and cannot be followed by other data bytes for the same packet.
-For example, a 96B packet has a TKEEP value of 0xFFFFFFFFFFFFFFFF in the first beat, and 0x00000000FFFFFFFF in the second beat.
+- `tkeep`, 64 bits: null bytes are only allowed when both `tvalid` and `tlast` are asserted and cannot be followed by other data bytes for the same packet.
+  For example, a 96B packet has a `tkeep` value of 0xFFFFFFFFFFFFFFFF in the first beat, and 0x00000000FFFFFFFF in the second beat.
 - `tlast`, 1 bit: same as standard AXI4-stream protocol.
 - `tuser_size`, 16 bits: field to specify packet size.
-It contains the number of bytes in the packet and must remain valid and unchanged if TVALID is asserted.
+It contains the number of bytes in the packet and must remain valid and unchanged if `tvalid` is asserted.
 - `tuser_src`, 16 bits: source of the packet.
 - `tuser_dst`, 16 bits: destination of the packet.
-- `tuser_user`, N bits: sideband user data.
+- `tuser_user`, N bits: side-band user data.
 - `tready`, 1 bit: same as standard AXI4-stream protocol.

 For the `tkeep` signal, the interface assumes its presence depending on the